 On the other hand, the freeze drying process is extremely time consuming and therefore more expensive, although the potential of the original concentrate being negatively affected is lower.

 Overall, freeze drying is cheap and fast, and spray drying is slow and expensive – people will say that you can taste the difference in these processes, and will only buy jars of instant coffee that have been labeled as spray dried, but it’s up to you to decide if you can notice any difference in taste.

-Differences Between Instant Coffee and Regular Coffee
+What is the Difference Between Instant Coffee and Regular Coffee?

 There are two main differences between the two types of coffee, firstly, the caffeine content is different.
 Instant coffee contains less caffeine per cup than regular coffee, the amount will vary depending on how much soluble coffee you use in your drink, but based on one teaspoon per cup, you can have an average of about fifty percent less caffeine than regular coffee.